anjal394/SalaryManagement/README.md

 -> MySQL

 # Console Based Application
--> User Access
+-> User Access.
--> Admin Login , Employee Login
+-> Admin Login , Employee Login.
 -> As an admin , we can view all the Employee details.
 -> As an Employee , we can view salary slips.